menu

 Occupations and Workforce

-Because occupations involving physical labor dominate the local economy, Saltville is generally considered to be a blue-collar town.
-43.29% of the Saltville workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Saltville, you'll notice that it is more blue-collar than most other communities in America.
+45.16% of Saltville’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Saltville is a town of service providers, transportation and shipping workers, and production and manufacturing workers.
-There are especially a lot of people living in Saltville who work in food service (18.75%), office and administrative support (10.42%), and healthcare suport services (5.44%).
+There are especially a lot of people living in Saltville who work in food service (18.74%), office and administrative support (6.79%), and community and social services (5.53%).

 Setting & Lifestyle

-Being a small town, Saltville does not have a public transit system used by locals to get to and from work.
+Saltville is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Demographics

-The per capita income in Saltville in 2018 was $18,761, which is low income relative to Virginia and the nation.
-This equates to an annual income of $75,044 for a family of four.
+The per capita income in Saltville in 2022 was $21,124, which is low income relative to Virginia and the nation.
+This equates to an annual income of $84,496 for a family of four.
 However, Saltville contains both very wealthy and poor people as well.
-Saltville also has one of the higher rates of people living in poverty in the nation, with 31.53% of its population below the federal poverty line.

 The people who call Saltville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Saltville residents report their race to be White, followed by Native American.
 Important ancestries of people in Saltville include English, Irish, German, Swiss, and British.

 The most common language spoken in Saltville is English.
-Other important languages spoken here include Spanish and Italian.
+Other important languages spoken here include Italian and African languages.

 Notable & Unique Neighborhood Characteristics